microsoft/fast/packages/fast-components-react-base/src/viewport-positioner/README.md

  If a default position is specified for a particular axis and there is enough space that position will be set.
 Whether there is enough space is determined by comparing the threshold size for the axis (or the height/width of the positioner if no threshold specified) to the available space for that position.
 If there is not enough space, or if no default position is specified, the positioner chooses the position with the most available space.

+ The "verticalLocktoDefault" and "horizontalLocktoDefault" properties force placement to specified default positions regardless of available space.
+Note that this has no effect when an axis is in "uncontrolled" mode.

 The chosen position determines which side of the positioner is fixed to the anchor.
 For example if the chosen position for the horizontal axis is "left" the positioner will have its "right" property set to a value corresponding to the left edge of the anchor and the "left" propertly will be unset.

 The *viewport positioner* adds css classes to itself based on the chosen positions (i.e. "viewportPositioner__left", "viewportPositioner__right", etc.) to enable authors to style the positioner and its contents based on relative position.